DSprtn/GTFO_VR_Plugin/README.md

 #### WATCH

-	The watch can be toggled between inventory and objectives with the ToggleWatchMode action.
+	The watch can be toggled between inventory, chat and objectives with the ToggleWatchMode action.
+	There is also a radial menu bind that allows you switch between all the modes freely and also allows you to type in chat.

 	The inventory watch UI is as follows ---